PrinceBalabis/SoftDeck/README.md

 Another example is to send "k0t4133", which will release the Shift key.
-Another example is to send "k7G8", which will release ALL currently held keys Another example is to send "d9D4131", which will press the Windows key(bring up the Start Menu) Another example is to send "k4C3131"(Hold Win), then right after send the "d9D4l"(press-and-release l), and then send k7G8(release-all-keys) this will perform WIN+L, which will lock the computer
+Another example is to send "k7G8", which will release ALL currently held keys Another example is to send "d9D4131", which will press the Windows key(bring up the Start Menu) Another example is to send "k4C3131"(Hold Win), then right after send the "l"(press-and-release l), and then send k7G8(release-all-keys) this will perform WIN+L, which will lock the computer

 Macro action codes list:
 Press once: "d9D4"